I have had many people ask me, “is pickleball an Olympic sport?” Not yet, my friends.

-With the popularity of Pickleball on the rise, many avid players and fans are wondering if the sport will one day make it to the Olympics.
+However, with the popularity of pickleball on the rise, many avid players and fans believe the sport will one day make it to the Olympics.
 While there is no official word from the International Olympic Committee (IOC), Pickleball does seem to have what it takes to be an Olympic sport.

 Pickleball Olympics: Coming Soon?

 Even though pickleball is a relatively new sport, it has been around since the 1960s, making it already popular enough to warrant international attention and competition.
 In addition, pickleball is a relatively simple sport that people of all ages and abilities can play.
 This makes it an ideal candidate for inclusion in the Olympics, which seeks to promote sports that are accessible to all.

 Pickleball has already begun to gain traction at the collegiate level.
 Several universities, including Stanford and the University of Florida, have started offering pickleball as a varsity sport.
 This is a key step toward pickleball’s inclusion in the Olympics, as many Olympic sports first gained popularity at the collegiate level before making it to the world’s most significant stage.